ZULBONKS/generic-terminal/README.md

 # generic-terminal
-Just a Linux terminal into a bash
+Just a dumb Linux terminal into a bash